tfaoliveira/libjc/proof/crypto_stream/chacha20/README.txt

-This file describe the contant of files for the security of ChaCha20.
+This file describes the content of files for the security of ChaCha20.

 1/ Functional specification of ChaCha20: